Practicing Ethical Sales and Marketing

 Global Policy on Interactions with Healthcare Professionals

 In an effort to further solidify our commitment to base our interactions with health care professionals on the highest ethical standards, we listened to the concerns of our stakeholders and took action.
 The result is Pfizer's Global Policy on Interactions with Healthcare Professionals.
-Adopted in 2005, the Global Policy governs our pharmaceutical operations around the world, including marketing, medical, sales and research and development operations, with the limited exception of certain business-to-business interactions, which are defined by and must comply with other applicable Pfizer policies and guidelines.
+Adopted originally in 2005 and subsequently updated, the Global Policy governs interactions with healthcare professionals by Pfizer around the world, including marketing, medical, sales and research and development operations, with the limited exception of certain business-to-business interactions, which are defined by and must comply with other applicable Pfizer policies and guidelines.

 Ensuring Ethical Business Behavior Worldwide

 Our policy is based on the principles of maintaining ethics and compassion, building greater transparency and partnering to facilitate access to health care information and medicines.
 The following are established operating norms worldwide:

 - All customer meetings and Pfizer-hosted educational and promotional meetings must focus on education and avoid the appearance of being anything other than educational in purpose.
 To that end, such meetings cannot include Pfizer-sponsored entertainment (e.g., sporting or leisure events) and must be held in appropriate venues.